JakobOvrum/bootDoc/README.markdown

 a candyDoc-style list of all the modules in your project, and is documented [here](https://github.com/JakobOvrum/bootDoc/wiki/modules.ddoc).

-Pages are generated using the included script `generate.d`.
+Pages are generated using the included tool `generate.d`.
 Run it without arguments to see an overview of how to use it.

 License